Cobenian/elixir-mastery-exercises/pipe_operator.md

 ## Exercise 4 (BONUS)

-* If the Millenium Falcon can hold 1000 pounds, what is the optimal set of characters?
+* If the Millenium Falcon can hold 1000 pounds, what is the optimal set of characters that can fit on the ship without going over the weight limit?